 What an eye exam can tell you about cataracts

-- “Is it safe for me to keep driving at night?”
+- “Is it still safe for me to drive at night?”

-- “How quickly is this likely to progress?”
+- “How quickly are these changes likely to progress?

 Clearer vision starts with a plan you can feel good about

-If you’ve been squinting more, avoiding night driving, or feeling like your glasses aren’t keeping up, let’s take a closer look.
-Schedule an appointment at our eye care centers in Arlington and Memphis. to evaluate your symptoms, talk through your options, and make a plan that fits your life.
+If you’ve been squinting more, avoiding night driving, or feeling like your glasses aren’t keeping up, we’d be glad to help.
+Schedule an appointment at our eye care centers in Arlington and Memphis, and we’ll take the time to evaluate your symptoms, talk through your options, and figure out the next best step together.